catherinealdana/cozyrentalhome/README.md

 | `index.html` | The starter HTML file.
 You will need to add your solution to this file. |
 | `style.css`  | The starter css file.
 You will need to add your solution to this file.  |

-You're encouraged to spend some time studying the provided files.

 ### Setup

 Use VSCode Live Server to launch the `index.html` page in your browser.

-### Tasks

-For this assignment, you will be following a mobile-first development approach.
-To pass this assignment, you must complete the tasks detailed below.

-You **should** use flexbox, and **not** floats, to achieve the desired layouts.
-The `.group`, `.item`, and `.item-double` classes are provided in the CSS file for your convenience, but it is not necessary to use them.

-You are **NOT** expected to match the designs pixel by pixel, as long as the required layout is satisfied.

-Edit the `index.html` and `style.css` as needed to achieve the following requirements:

 #### Navigation